DanielBandarica02/SOC-HomeLab/docs/02-soc-stack/05-soc-dashboard.md

 At the end of Part 4, pfSense telemetry was flowing to `wazuh-archives-*`: filterlog events, DHCP leases, OpenVPN sessions.
 None of these were reaching `wazuh-alerts-*` because Wazuh's built-in ruleset does not fire alerts on generic pfSense pass/block events by default.
 To make network telemetry actionable for a SOC L1, custom detection rules were needed that identify **specifically the network behaviors that matter** in this lab's threat model.

 The lab's segmentation architecture defines VLAN 20 (Dev) and VLAN 10 (Corp) as isolated trust zones.
 Cross-VLAN traffic is denied by default at pfSense.
-Any packet blocked between these VLANs is by definition a **policy violation** — either an attack (lateral movement attempt from a compromised host) or a misconfiguration (a service or user trying to reach an endpoint they shouldn't).
+Any packet blocked between these VLANs is by definition a **policy violation**, either an attack (lateral movement attempt from a compromised host) or a misconfiguration (a service or user trying to reach an endpoint they shouldn't).
 Both are events a L1 analyst wants to see, but they should not be treated identically.

 Two custom rules were written to encode this logic.